rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#description}

-This tutorial introduces [_RDF-Connect (RDF-C)_](https://github.com/rdf-connect/), a novel, language-agnostic framework for constructing streaming data processing pipelines for RDF and non-RDF data.
-By leveraging RDF and PROV-O, RDF-C enables seamless integration of data processors in multiple programming languages.
+This tutorial introduces [_RDF-Connect (RDFC)_](https://github.com/rdf-connect/), a novel, language-agnostic framework for constructing streaming data processing pipelines for RDF and non-RDF data.
+By leveraging RDF and PROV-O, RDFC enables seamless integration of data processors in multiple programming languages.
 The tutorial focuses on pipeline construction and processor development, equipping participants to build their own streaming workflows.

-Participants will gain hands-on experience with RDF-C, learning how to build pipelines by chaining modular components (a.k.a _processors_) that perform specific operations on (RDF) data streams.
+Participants will gain hands-on experience with RDFC, learning how to build pipelines by chaining modular components ( a.k.a. _processors_) that perform specific operations on (RDF) data streams.
 The tutorial focuses on implementing custom processors and integrating them into functioning pipelines.
 Instead of solving a specific data processing problem, it demonstrates structuring and managing adaptable (RDF) data workflows across domains and use cases.

-To make the learning experience tangible, the tutorial includes a practical project based on a common use case for ISWC's audience: creating a _live_ and multilingual RDF knowledge graph using data from the Meteorological Agency of Japan.
-This example illustrates how different processors can be combined -- such as a REST API client in JavaScript, a Python-based ML model for language translation, a Java-based RML engine and SHACL validator, and a triple store (SPARQL) update processor.
+To make the learning experience tangible, the tutorial includes a practical project based on a common use case for ISWC's audience: creating a _live_ and multilingual RDF knowledge graph using data from the Japan Meteorological Agency.
+This example illustrates how different processors can be combined -- such as a REST API client in JavaScript, a Python-based ML model for language translation, a Java-based RML engine, a SHACL validator, and a triple store (SPARQL) update processor.

-The expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-C framework.
+The expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDFC framework.
 The pipeline will continuously extract and transform weather forecast data from the Japan Meteorological Agency’s API to RDF.
 It will then validate the data against a predefined schema using a SHACL validator.
-Then, the custom processor implemented by the participant, will perform language-aware transformations based on a machine learning model.
+Then, the custom processor, implemented by the participant, will perform language-aware transformations based on a machine learning model.
 This processor will translate literal objects tagged as Japanese ( `@ja`) into English, generating new triples tagged as English (`@en`).
 The resulting RDF data will be written into a triple store using a SPARQL-based processor.